Can drawing enter the mind through listening rather than looking?

 Carlier sets up imaginative spaces where the listener completes the work by visualising their own ‘drawing’.

-Sometimes audio drawings feature found sound or music to translate an innate rhythm or musicality in objects and environments.
+These audio spaces may include spoken voice, found sound or music to bridge to objects and environments.

 Jerwood Drawing Prize 2014 - first prize winner

 Photo by Anthony Coleman at APT Gallery (work on the right)